 Don’t try to transcribe a Scriabin Etude as your first piece.
 Actually, leave out classical music altogether.
 Start with simple tunes like folk melodies.
 Christmas music or just about any pop music song can also work very well.
 The goal should be at first to stay diatonic, or music that stays within one key.
 If you start trying to transcribe music that is too hard, you’ll fail pretty quickly.
 It can be hard to do and you’ll just get frustrated.

 Use One Key

 You don’t have perfect pitch.
 Just accept it.
 Your goal should not be to play the music in the correct key.
 It just doesn’t matter.
-To make things simple on you, you should try to feel very comfortable with just one key.
-What’s the easiest key to think in for most people?
+To make things simple for you, you should try to feel very comfortable with just one key.
+What’s the easiest key to think of for most people?
 C of course.
 No sharps or flats make it simple.
 On the piano you’re only working on the white keys.